tahopen/tahopen-osgi-bundles/README.md

-# This is a repository for Pentaho's Open Source OSGI bundles
+# This is a repository for Tahopen's Open Source OSGI bundles

 #### A note regarding the introduction of new dependencies: